CandOpSec/IncidentResponsePlan/docs/e-lottery-requirements/availability/index.md

 appropriate procedures are taken to make the problem’s impact as small as it is possible.
 In some cases we can establish a new connection between two servers, which are not neighbors by generating/giving a new mutual key for them.
-At this moment we have taken care of managing the work, making it possible for eveyone to be served and monitoring the status of our network.
+At this moment we have taken care of managing the work, making it possible for everyone to be served and monitoring the status of our network.
 Such solution makes it possible to reach availability of an acceptable level.
 ### 4 Verifying
-In this section we will discuss the verification aspect of availability of elottery.
+In this section we will discuss the verification aspect of availability of e-lottery.
 By verification we mean the condition that it is possible for servers to work and process data without creating any losses.
 To verify availability neighboring servers send impulse to each other and check if they received the response.
 After given time interval they create a report and send it to ‘main’.
 The reports have an established pattern.
-Later ‘main’ analyse the report and according to the results takes proper action.
-Mesages sent to ‘main’ have priority value that makes it possible to respond immediately to the event if it is necessary.
+Later ‘main’ analyze the report and according to the results takes proper action.
+Messages sent to ‘main’ have priority value that makes it possible to respond immediately to the event if it is necessary.
 To verify the availability tests are also conducted.
 From time to time servers are being tested if they are capable to work or they need conservation time.
 In such a way the condition of servers is controlled and verified.
 Let us consider one more situation when something happens to the ‘main’ server.
-In such a case we have a set of substistute servers to maintain the role.
-This is also why the ‘main’ is divided into more parts than one because in the other case we would lose not only amount of information but also entire communication coud be interrupted and in result it would follow to chaos.
+In such a case we have a set of substitute servers to maintain the role.
+This is also why the ‘main’ is divided into more parts than one because in the other case we would lose not only amount of information but also entire communication could be interrupted and in result it would follow to chaos.